 - Go through the info under QuickBooks with the column headings in your Excel sheet.

 NOTE: If you are trying to import an Excel file into QuickBooks desktop for the first time, click on Yes to confirm the process.

 2: Advanced Import

-If you aren’t having an Excel or CSV file yet, and are trying to Import transactions into QuickBooks from excel, then you must proceed with the below-given steps:
+If you do not have an Excel or CSV file yet but still want to import your data, then you must proceed with the below-given steps: